 The Finnish National Forest Inventory (NFI) gives systematic and general view on condition of Finnish forests.
 The NFI is based on statistical sampling and field measurements, covering approximately 60,000 sample plots across Finland within a five-year period.
 Moose damage monitoring in NFI began in 1986, and results are available at the regional level, though damage data remain sparse and variable between years.

-Damage in Finnish NFI data is determined at stand level and categorized by severity into classes “intermediate,” “severe,” or “total.”
+Damage in Finnish NFI data is determined at stand level and categorized by severity into classes “intermediate” “severe,” or “total”.
 The classification hinges on the extent of top shoot loss, stem deformation, and long-term effects on growth potential.
 A single browsing event might be minor; but repeated top losses that cause forking or height stagnation on many seedlings move stand damage into more serious classes.

 Finland uses also another method to gather browsing damage data for unique compensation system for cervid damage.
 The Finnish compensation system for cervid-related damage is based on the Game Animal Damage Act (Riistaeläinvahinkolaki).
 Compensation may be granted to private landowners whose forests, crops, or livestock have been damaged by cervids.